Picovoice/rhino/binding/web/README.md

 ### Process Audio Frames in Worker Thread

 In a worker thread, the `process` function will send the input frames to the worker.
-The result is received from `inferenceDetectionCallback` as mentioned above.
+The result is received from `inferenceCallback` as mentioned above.

 ```typescript
 function getAudioData(): Int16Array {